quicwg/base-drafts/draft-ietf-quic-transport.md

 incoming unidirectional streams.

-An endpoint will know the final offset for a stream when the receive stream enters the "Size Known" or "Reset Recvd" state.
+An endpoint will know the final offset for a stream when the receive stream enters the "Size Known" or "Reset Recvd" state ({{stream-states}}).

 An endpoint MUST NOT send data on a stream at or beyond the final offset.

 Once a final offset for a stream is known, it cannot change.
-If a RST_STREAM or STREAM frame causes the final offset to change for a stream, an endpoint SHOULD respond with a FINAL_OFFSET_ERROR error (see {{error-handling}}).
+If a RST_STREAM or STREAM frame is received indicating a change in the final offset for the stream, an endpoint SHOULD respond with a FINAL_OFFSET_ERROR error (see
+{{error-handling}}).
 A receiver SHOULD treat receipt of data at or beyond the final offset as a FINAL_OFFSET_ERROR error, even after a stream is closed.
 Generating these errors is not mandatory, but only because requiring that an endpoint generate these errors also means that the endpoint needs to maintain the final offset state for closed streams, which could mean a significant state commitment.

-## Flow Control for Cryptographic Handshake {#flow-control-crypto}

-Data sent in CRYPTO frames is not flow controlled in the same way as STREAM frames.
-QUIC relies on the cryptographic protocol implementation to avoid excessive buffering of data, see {{QUIC-TLS}}.
-The implementation SHOULD provide an interface to QUIC to tell it about its buffering limits so that there is not excessive buffering at multiple layers.

-## Stream Limit Increment {#stream-limit-increment}
+## Controlling Concurrency {#controlling-concurrency}

-An endpoint limits the number of concurrently active incoming streams.
+An endpoint controls concurrency by limiting the total number of incoming streams.
 An initial value is set in the transport parameters (see
-{{transport-parameter-definitions}}) and is subsequently increased by MAX_STREAMS frames (see {{frame-max-streams}}).
-Separate limits apply to bidirectional and unidirectional streams.
+{{transport-parameter-definitions}}) and subsequently increments are advertised using MAX_STREAMS frames ({{frame-max-streams}}).
+Separate limits apply to unidirectional and bidirectional streams.

+Endpoints MUST NOT exceed the limit set by their peer.
+An endpoint that receives a STREAM frame with a stream ID exceeding the limit it has sent MUST treat this as a stream error of type STREAM_LIMIT_ERROR ({{error-handling}}).

+A receiver cannot renege on an advertisement.
+That is, once a receiver advertises a stream limit using the MAX_STREAMS frame, advertising a smaller limit has no effect.
+A receiver MUST ignore any MAX_STREAMS frame that does not increase the stream limit.

-As with stream and connection flow control, this document leaves when and how many streams to make available to a peer via MAX_STREAMS to implementations.
+As with stream and connection flow control, this document leaves when and how many streams to advertise to a peer via MAX_STREAMS to implementations.
 Implementations might choose to increase limits as streams close to keep the number of streams available to peers roughly consistent.

-The STREAMS_BLOCKED frame ({{frame-streams-blocked}}) signals that a new stream could not be created.
-Implementations can use this as a signal to the peer to send a MAX_STREAMS frame with a larger limit.
+An endpoint that is unable to open a new stream due to the peer's limits SHOULD send a STREAMS_BLOCKED frame ({{frame-streams-blocked}}).
+This signal is considered useful for debugging.
+An endpoint SHOULD NOT wait to receive this signal before advertising additional credit, since doing so will mean that the peer will be blocked for at least an entire round trip, and potentially for longer if the peer chooses to not send STREAMS_BLOCKED frames.

 # Connections {#connections}